SamoZ256/cemu-metal-game-compatibility/.github/ISSUE_TEMPLATE/game-compatibility-template.md

 Please include at least one screenshot of the game (if possible).

+## MoltenVK status

+How does the game work with the Vulkan backend through MoltenVK?

 ## Cemu Metal version

 Put the version of Cemu you used for testing here (e.g. `testing1.0.0`).